grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 ![bloat](/img/1/1.png)

 The memory jumps up significantly.
-Some memory will be freed along the way, but overall the total memory will grow in large quantities in small amounts of time.
+Some memory is freed along the way, but overall the total memory will grow in large quantities in small amounts of time.
 The total accumulated memory keeps persisting and eventually it will cause the memory to overflow.

 **Memory fragmentation:**

 ![bloat](/img/1/2.png)

 The shape of memory fragmentation is logarithmic.
 This means the total memory used will grow and grow and will try to reach a point it can never reach.
-Usually these issues are slow moving.
+Usually these issues are slow-moving.

 **Memory leak:**

 ![bloat](/img/1/3.png)

 The shape of a memory leak is linear.
 The total memory use will go up and up in a linear fashion and eventually it will run out.
-Much like fragmentation, these issues are slow moving.
+Much like fragmentation, these issues are slow-moving.

 In theory these are the three core 'memory issue shapes' relevant to the upcoming case study.
 It is also possible to combine either one of these shapes to form an entire new shape.
 With this knowledge, what does this look like to you: